moataz-adel-iosdeveloper/News-Ios-Application/README.md

 # News Ios Project

-sample news Project developed in swift 5, used MVVM Architecture & MOYA as network layer (https://github.com/Moya/Moya)and Kingfisher for download image and cashing image (https://github.com/onevcat/Kingfisher).
+sample news Project developed in swift 5, used MVVM Architecture & MOYA as network layer (https://github.com/Moya/Moya) and Kingfisher for download image and cashing image (https://github.com/onevcat/Kingfisher).
 The App Fetch news list from the Newyork Times Api portal(https://api.nytimes.com) with a detail screen for each news.

 # Project Overview